youwen5/cs24/labs/lab01/writeup/main.typ

 result/bin/3sum_analysis
 ```

-Additionally, you may reproducibly compile this document as well using Nix.
+Additionally, in the same Git tree, you will find the source code of this document alongside the plotting code (written using CeTZ).
+You may reproducibly compile this document as well using Nix.
 ```sh
 nix build github:youwen5/cs24#labs.lab01.writeup
 # pdf available at result/main.pdf